jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: To Ensure Promptness, one is expected to pay beyond the value of service – hence the later abbreviation: T.I.P.
+⚡<!-- FUNFACT --> Fun fact: It has been estimated that humans use only 10% of their brain.

 </div>